apache/flink/docs/libs/gelly_guide.md

 Using Gelly
 -----------

-Gelly is currently part of the *staging* Maven project.
+Gelly is currently part of the *libraries* Maven project.
 All relevant classes are located in the *org.apache.flink.graph* package.

 Add the following dependency to your `pom.xml` to use Gelly.